What Are Benzodiazepines?

-Generally speaking, those individuals most likely to develop substance use disorders and addictions are those with family histories of addiction; those associating with peer groups where substance abuse is commonplace; those who are going through or have experienced significant trauma including abuse, illness and bereavement; people experiencing difficulties in life such as divorce, unemployment, academic failure et cetera; people with pre-existing mental health conditions including depression; and individuals with a low quality of life generally.
-Of course, by no means everyone with such factors will go on to develop an addiction.
+Those individuals most likely to develop substance use disorders and addictions are those with family histories of addiction, those associating with peer groups where substance abuse is commonplace, those who are going through or have experienced significant trauma including abuse, illness and bereavement, people experiencing difficulties in life such as divorce, unemployment, academic failure, people with pre-existing mental health conditions including depression and individuals with a low quality of life generally.
+Not everyone with such factors will go on to develop an addiction.

 Risk factors for benzodiazepine addiction

 Along with the general factors given above, a number of risk factors have been identified as being physically associated with benzodiazepine addiction:

 - Long-term use beyond four weeks: while there is no hard and fast time limit beyond which benzodiazepine addiction is a certainty, and while it is important to recognise that some individuals may take benzodiazepines over a long period without developing either psychological addiction or physical dependence, it is recognised that taking them regularly for more than four weeks is very likely to result in the development of tolerance and dependence, and quite likely to cause a psychological addiction.
 It is also important to note that such results can manifest significantly more quickly than four weeks, with some individual patients developing dependence within a fortnight.

 - Use of high doses: the greater the quantities of benzodiazepines consumed, the more likely it is that dependence will result.
 Taking benzodiazepines in strict accordance with the instructions of your prescribing doctor should mitigate against the consumption of excessively high doses; however, for individuals taking benzos recreationally, without such instructions at hand, the risk of taking too much for too long is significant.